TSUGO-CORPORATED/.github/profile/README.md

 <!-- Description -->
 ## Description

-Tsugo is a translator-finder app.
+Tsugo is an app that connects english speaking expats in Japan with bilingual Japanese.

 ### Built With